richlamdev/dependabot-scraper/README.md

 ## ToDo

-1. Remove dependency on gh cli command and almalgamate both scripts to a single Python script.
+1. Remove dependency on gh cli command and almalgamate both scripts to a single Python script.  (potentially have this run on as an AWS Lambda and executed via scheduled EventBridge event and forward to a platform such as Slack)
 2. Provide method to name input / output file and folder names via command line paramaeters.
 3. Optimize code (reduce some repetitive code).
-4. Generate graphics with Plotly or alternative graphing module with Python.
+4. Generate graphics with Plotly or alternative graphing module with Python.(?)

 ## License